Kashrut: Permitted and forbidden animals

 Cloven hooves in goats (upper left), pigs (lower left), and cattle (lower right).
 Horse hooves (upper right) are not cloven.

 Only meat from particular species is permissible.
 Mammals that both chew their cud (ruminate) and have cloven hooves can be kosher.
 Animals with one characteristic but not the other (the camel, the hyrax, and the hare because they have no cloven hooves, and the pig because it does not ruminate) are specifically excluded.

 In 2008, a rabbinical ruling determined that giraffes and their milk are eligible to be considered kosher.
 The giraffe has both split hooves and chews its cud, characteristics of animals considered kosher.
 Findings from 2008 show that giraffe milk curdles, meeting kosher standards.
 Although kosher, the giraffe is not slaughtered today because the process would be very costly.
 Giraffes are difficult to restrain, and their use for food could cause the species to become endangered.

 Non-kosher birds are listed outright in the Torah, but the exact zoological references are disputed and some references refer to families of birds (24 are mentioned).
 The Mishnah refers to four signs provided by the sages.
 First, a dores (predatory bird) is not kosher.
 Additionally, kosher birds possess three physical characteristics: an extra toe in the back (which does not join the other toes in supporting the leg), a zefek (crop), and a korkoban (gizzard) with a peelable lumen.
 However, individual Jews are barred from merely applying these regulations alone; an established tradition (masorah) is necessary to allow birds to be consumed, even if it can be substantiated that they meet all four criteria.
 The only exception to this is the turkey.
 There was a time when certain authorities considered the signs sufficient, so Jews started eating this bird without a masorah because it possesses all the signs (simanim) in Hebrew.

 Fish must have fins and scales to be kosher.
 Shellfish and other non-fish water fauna are not kosher.
-(See kosher species of fish) Insects are not kosher, except for certain species of kosher locust.
+Insects are not kosher, except for certain species of kosher locust.
 Any animal that eats other animals, whether they kill their food or eat carrion, is generally not kosher, as well as any animal that has been partially eaten by other animals.